 47 106 218 440 882 1764 3528

 Piano tuning requires far more intensive training than that of any other tradesman you are likely to bring into your house, yet it rarely charges as much as the others.
 Tuning often takes about an hour, and the quieter the surroundings, the better a tuner can work.
-One customer had cut away the brickwork in order to wedge the piano tightly into an alcove, and failed to realise that the tuner needs the top to be cleared so that it can be opened, so you’d better start emptying that 20-gallon fishtank!
+One customer had cut away the brickwork in order to wedge the piano tightly into an alcove, and failed to realise that the tuner needs the top to be opened, so you’d better start emptying that 20-gallon fish-tank!

 The level of concentration required for piano tuning is, in a way, quite out of proportion to the importance of the task, and has been compared to Transcendental Meditation, so what can seem like an endless torture of ‘orrible noises to a customer may pass very quickly for the tuner, unless the piano is troublesome.
 I find that customers fall into one of two categories: they either fall asleep from boredom, or have to leave the room because they can’t cope with the repetitive donging, I am not sure what all this reveals about the person.
 I can’t believe how many women have told me...
 “I’ll be in the bedroom if you want me” and then got very embarrassed about the way it came out!

-Perhaps they were confusing me with another local tuner who sometimes spends as much time in customers’ bedrooms as he does tuning!
+Perhaps they were confusing me with another tuner who sometimes spends more time in customers’ bedrooms than he does tuning!

 In 1963, I joined the Musical Instrument Technology course at the London College of Furniture, specialising in piano tuning and repairs.
 People often ask “why a furniture college?” and the main reason was the wood-finishing aspect of the training.

 I spent one afternoon a week for two years learning that you can’t learn the difficult art of French polishing in 2 years if you are just doing one afternoon a week!